Male Fertility Testing

 Sperm abnormalities (male factors) contribute to approximately 40 percent of all infertility cases.
 In 20 percent of couples, the only identifiable factor is a sperm abnormality.

-Typically, the tests focus on the quantity, quality, and motility of the man’s sperm.
+Typically, male fertility testing focuses on the quantity, quality, and motility of the man’s sperm.
 Erectile dysfunction, anti-sperm antibodies, infection, and anatomic issues can also play a negative role in fertility.

 “We thought all along I was the problem!” says Wendy.